 The tool is also extremely simple.
 No technical knowledge is required to create guides and implement them to your web product.

 UserGuiding’s prices are also affordable for startups and SME’s.

-With increase MAU and more features, the Growth package is $399/month billed monthly.
+With increased MAU and additional seats/features, the Growth package is $399/month billed monthly.

 Pros: Beautiful & useful dashboard, you can create onboarding flows and walkthrough easily with a single line of code.
 Guides are kept getting improvements and new features are added constantly.